metosin/ring-http-response/README.md

 ; ExceptionInfo throw+: {:type :ring.util.http-response/response, :response {:status 400, :headers {}, :body "kosh"}}  ring.util.http-response/throw! (http_response.clj:24)
 ```

-There is also a `throw!` function which throws the given response.
+There is also a `throw!` function to slingshot any response in an exception.

 ```clojure
 (throw! (header (bad-request "body") "header" "value"))